grifu/Pull-The-Strings/README.md

 - new operator (osc.split)
 - new operator (filter.data)
 - new operator (timeline.number)
-- NOT included because of library error: First Wiimote implementation (very experimental)\
 - osc.port.out now is active by default
 - new maping features included in different operators
-- Pinch for leapmotion
+- Leapmotion (MAC only) Pinch for leapmotion

 ## Whats new in 0.627
-- Retrieve local IP (press the shortkey "i")
+- Retrieve local IP (press the shortkey "i") (Mac only)
 - OSC.Port.IN and timeline.number are initalized on start
 - Keep ON is now turned on by default
 - Added a Scrollbar in the operator menu
 - OSC address tracer in the OSC.Port.IN

+## Whats new in 0.6272
+- Mouse.input operator

 ## Support